 Outside of believing these designs could be implemented with just some tweaks, Sam seems to understand the purpose of his redesigns.
 In Sam’s opinion, designers are providing feedback to a company that, if the past is any indication, will be a force in driving design trends and direction for years to come.
 If the designers creating these unsolicited redesigns truly understand their lack of information, client direction, pitches, revisions, and general process, what is the harm of throwing up a redesign that looks better than what Apple has shown?

 This is where I believe the two arguments begin to become more clear.
 It’s not merely the redesign that Mike, Erik, and other experienced designers disapprove of.
 And it’s not that the younger designers don’t understand they are lacking information.
 It’s that the more experienced designers know where this leads.

 My guess is that many of the designers behind unsolicited redesigns have not been in a room with a client that hated a certain shade of blue.
 Or an art director that, after 20 minutes of arguing your point, demanded the padding in that icon follow the established grid.
 Or being put on a team where usability and customer feedback outweigh what every designer in the group agrees looks best.
 These situations exist and they require skills outside of Photoshop and Illustrator.
 Design is problem solving, design is communication, and design is selling your work.
 When we, as designers, confuse the public by briefly saying design is simply window-dressing when we’re unsatisfied, we’re providing a disservice to ourselves.
-A proper response would be to explain why Apple’s icon design is wrong by putting yourself in the shoes of the designer, rather than taking a few minutes to adjust visuals without a lot of additional thought.
+A proper response would be to explain why Apple’s icon design is wrong by putting yourself in the shoes of the designer, rather than taking a few minutes to adjust visuals without much additional thought.

-For many designers there is a turning point where design changes from making things pretty to making things work.
+For many designers there is a turning point when design changes from making things pretty to making things work.
 It is at this time in a designer’s career that unsolicited redesigns start to make a lot less sense.